jfhbuist/1D-FEM/docs/notes.md

 ## Todo

-- Rewrite natural boundary implementation to use coordinate transformation and intgration of the element corresponding to the boundary element?
+- Rewrite natural boundary implementation to use coordinate transformation and integration of the element corresponding to the boundary element?
 - Separate grid generation: save a grid after it is generated.
 Add a matrix (vector) linking boundary elements to proper elements.
 - Add more exact solutions for 2D Laplace with Neumann BC
 - Refactoring: check that natural boundary terms, source terms, and stiffness matrix construction follow the same pattern
 - Add more tests for 2D
 - Use problems from SCPDE as test cases
 - Check which part of code is slow and make it more efficient.
-Replace python arrays by numpy arrays and vectorize code?
+Replace more python arrays by numpy arrays and vectorize code more?
 - Merge source and natural boundary operators?
 - Add test cases from literature
-- Add mass matrix for time derivative
+- Add mass matrix for time derivative, and add time integration
 - Add exact solution to (time-dependent) heat equation
-- Generalize to non-uniform grids
+- Test code for non-uniform grids
 - Add stiffness matrix for nonlinear advection operator
 - Implement varying D, R, A, and put D inside derivative
 - Coordinate_transformation_inverse can be replaced by just defining dimensional basis functions (could make code more efficient?)
 - Define vertex basis functions (in addition to elements)?
 Could be useful for solution reconstruction.
 - Change method of solution reconstruction.
 Construct global solution as a function, by taking the sum of each basis function, multiplied with its coefficient.
-- Give code better header and name
+- Give code better headers
 - Improve docstrings and add automatic documentation
 - Implement systematic calculation of stiffness matrix and source vector using constraints on basis functions